jadu/pulsar/docs/01_Getting_started/01_Installation.md

 ## Pulsar repository

-Pulsar uses GIT and the source is currently maintained in a private BitBucket repository, to clone it you'll need to send your [SSH key](https://confluence.atlassian.com/display/BITBUCKET/Use+the+SSH+protocol+with+Bitbucket) to [Paul Stanton or Scott Riley](mailto:paul.stanton@jadu.net,scott.riley@jadu.net).
+Pulsar uses Git and the source is currently maintained in a private BitBucket repository, to clone it you'll need to send your [SSH key](https://confluence.atlassian.com/display/BITBUCKET/Use+the+SSH+protocol+with+Bitbucket) to [Paul Stanton or Scott Riley](mailto:paul.stanton@jadu.net,scott.riley@jadu.net).

 [https://bitbucket.org/Stanton/pulsar](https://bitbucket.org/Stanton/pulsar)